-- A young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her. - o A young person has a learning difficulty if they: - have a significantly greater difficulty in learning than the majority of others of the same age, or- - have a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions - Winchester College recognises that SEND candidates, while sharing symptoms and characteristics according to their unique profile, will generally fall into the following categories: - o Dyslexia - o Dyspraxia/Dysgraphia - Dyscalculia - o Attention Deficit Disorder / Attention Deficit Hyperactivity Disorder - o ASD - Hearing Impairment - o Hypermobility.
+- A young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.

+- A young person has a learning difficulty if they:

+- have a significantly greater difficulty in learning than the majority of others of the same age, or-

+- have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions

+- Winchester College recognises that SEND candidates, while sharing symptoms and characteristics according to their unique profile, will generally fall into the following categories:

+- o Dyslexia

+- o Dyspraxia/Dysgraphia

+- o Dyscalculia

+- Attention Deficit Hyperactivity Disorder

+- Autistic Spectrum Condition

+- Hearing Impairment

+- Hypermobility.

 - Winchester College recognises, in addition, that special needs children occupy one end of a continuum of pupils who each have individual, although less pressing needs.
-In other words, children who are defined as SEND children by qualified educational psychologists or specialist teachers share, in a significant number of cases, comparable strengths and weaknesses to those who are not so formally defined. - Winchester College recognises and accepts willingly its moral duty to accept SEND pupils into the school providing, in all other respects, the pupils can make full use of the educational and extracurricular facilities offered by the school.
-Parents and prep schools of prospective pupils with SEND are invited to submit relevant assessment reports, including those by educational psychologists, at the beginning of the academic year in which the entrance / election paper is due to take place.
-This may facilitate special arrangements for Winchester College entrance, including the use of a laptop and/or extra time where appropriate, although arrangements should be the pupil's 'normal way of working' within the classroom, and when completing homework assignments.
+In other words,

+children who are defined as SEND children by qualified educational psychologists or specialist teachers share, in a significant number of cases, comparable strengths and weaknesses to those who are not so formally defined.

+• Winchester College recognises and accepts willingly its moral duty to accept SEND pupils into the school providing, in all other respects, the pupils can make full use of the educational and extracurricular facilities offered by the school.
+Parents and prep schools of prospective pupils with SEND are invited to submit relevant assessment reports, including those by educational psychologists, at the beginning of the academic year in which the Entrance/Election paper is due to take place.
+This may facilitate special arrangements for Winchester College Entrance/Election, including the use of a laptop and/or extra time where appropriate, although arrangements should be the pupil's 'normal way of working' within the classroom, and when completing homework assignments.